HostByBelle/CompressionBuffer/README.md

 - `zstd`: Level 3.
 Level 4 would also be a good option as it will still be faster than the rest, however at level 3 `zstd` far exceeds the other options for speed while matching them in overall compression level and level 4 is only 38% the speed of level 3 for for only .4% more compression.
 - `brotli`: Level 3.
 Level 4 does come with a noticeable increase to compression level, but does so in 3x the time.
 At level 3 brotli provides a similar compression level to `gzip`, but at around 4.5x the speed.
-- `gzip`: Level 6 as this is the point at which it's speed to compression ratio plateaus.
+- `gzip`: Level 4 was chosen as it's the highest level before gzip's speed quickly drops off to nearly unusable levels.
+This does come at a slight cost to overall compression level, but helps keep application response times quick.